Neuropalliative Care Research Webinar Series

 The International Neuropalliative Care Society (INPCS) is pleased to announce the continuation of our monthly recurring Neuropalliative Care Research Webinar Series.

-Our next event will take place on Wednesday, March 22nd at 10am (US-Eastern) where we will be joined by Dr. Jori Fleisher.
-She will present a webinar entitled, "Lessons learned from reaching the most vulnerable: Interdisciplinary home visits and caregiver peer mentoring in advanced Parkinson's Disease".
+Our next event will take place on Wednesday, May 29th at 10am (US-Eastern) where we will be joined by Dr. Ambereen Mehta and Dr. Sam Maiser, who will present a webinar entitled, "Quality of Life Enhancement for People Living with Amyotrophic Lateral Sclerosis: Work in Progress".

 Webinars in the series will consist of a presentation followed by an open Q&A and group discussion, with the webinar lasting an hour in total.